airbytehq/airbyte/docs/connector-development/cdk-python/schemas.md

 ## Schema normalization

 It is important to ensure output data conforms to the declared json schema.
-This is because the destination receiving this data to load into tables may strictly enforce schema (e.g. when data is stored in a SQL database, you can't put INTEGER type into CHAR column).
+This is because the destination receiving this data to load into tables may strictly enforce schema (e.g. when data is stored in a SQL database, you can't put CHAT type into INTEGER column).
 In the case of changes to API output (which is almost guaranteed to happen over time) or a minor mistake in jsonschema definition, data syncs could thus break because of mismatched datatype schemas.

 To remain robust in operation, the CDK provides a transformation ability to perform automatic object mutation to align with desired schema before outputting to the destination.
 All streams inherited from airbyte_cdk.sources.streams.core.Stream class have this transform configuration available.
 It is _disabled_ by default and can be configured per stream within a source connector.
 ### Default schema normalization